Topics Map > Human Resource System (HRS) > Payroll > PY Learning Path

 If Employee is a Legal Resident and WORKS in California:

-2. In the Special Withholding Tax Status (WI) select No Taxable Gross, No Tax Taken.
+• Special Withholding Tax Status should be set to No Taxable Gross; No Tax Taken

-4. In the State Withholding Elements section select Special Withholding Tax Status of None.
+• In the State Withholding Elements section, select Special Withholding Tax Status of None

-6. The California Wage Plan Code section, click on the drop-down arrow and select Disability/Unemployment Plan = None/None.
+• In the California Wage Plan Code section, select Disability/Unemployment Plan = None/None.

 california new